-If your baby is born too early, the miracle of birth might be overshadowed by concern about your preemie's health and the possible long-term effects of prematurity.
+If your baby is born too early, the miracle of birth might be overshadowed by health concerns and the possible long-term effects of prematurity.
 However, there's much you can do to take care of your premature baby — and yourself — as you look toward the future.

-A premature or preterm baby is born before 37 complete weeks of pregnancy.
+A premature (preterm) baby is born before 37 complete weeks of pregnancy.
 Generally, the earlier a baby is born, the higher the risk of complications.

 At first, your premature baby might have little body fat and need help maintaining body heat.
 He or she might cry only softly and have trouble breathing due to respiratory distress syndrome or bronchopulmonary dysplasia.
 Feeding your preemie might be a challenge.
-Yellowing of the skin and eyes (jaundice), low blood sugar, and lack of red blood cells to carry oxygen to your baby's tissues (anemia) are possible.
-More-serious concerns might include infection, episodes of stopped breathing (apnea) and bleeding into the brain.
+Yellowing of the skin (jaundice), a low red blood cell count (anemia of prematurity), temporary pauses in breathing (apnea) and infection are possible.
 Some preemies have an eye disease in which the retina is not fully developed (retinopathy of prematurity).

 Your preemie's special needs call for special care, probably in a neonatal intensive care unit (NICU).
 In some cases, a premature baby needs to be transported to a hospital that can provide specialized care.
-The medical team caring for your baby will do everything they can to help your baby thrive.
-Your role as a parent is essential, too.
+You might feel helpless, but there are many steps you can take to help your baby.
+For example:

 - Find out about your preemie's condition.
 Uncertainty can be frightening — as can the monitors, respirators and other types of equipment in the NICU.
 Write down your questions and seek answers when you're ready.
-Read material provided by the hospital, or do your own research.
 The more you know, the better you'll be able to handle the situation.

 - Share your observations and concerns.
 If you notice changes in your preemie's condition, tell your baby's medical team right away.

 - Acknowledge your emotions.
 Expect to feel joy, sadness, anger and frustration.
 You might celebrate successes one day, only to experience setbacks the next.
-Give yourself permission to take it one day at a time.
-Remember that you and your partner or spouse might react to stress and anxiety differently, but you both want what's best for your baby.
+Take it one day at a time.
+Remember that you and your partner or spouse might react differently.
 Support each other during this stressful time.

-- Take a break when you need it.
+- Take a break.
 If you leave the hospital before your baby, use your time at home to prepare for your baby's arrival.
 Your baby needs you, but it's important to balance time at the hospital with time for yourself and the rest of your family.

 - Be honest with your baby's siblings.
-If you have other children, try to answer their questions about the new baby simply.
-You might explain that their baby sister or brother is sick and you're worried.
+If you have other children, you might explain that their baby sister or brother is sick and you're worried.
 Reassure your children that the baby's illness isn't their fault.
 If your children aren't allowed to see the baby in the NICU, show them pictures.

-- Accept help from others.
-Allow friends and loved ones to care for older children, prepare food, clean the house or run errands.
-Let them know what would be helpful.
+- Accept help.
+Allow friends and loved ones to care for older children, clean the house or run errands.

 When it's time to bring your baby home, you might feel relieved, excited and anxious.
-After time in the hospital, it might be daunting to leave the on-site support of your baby's medical team behind.
+It might be daunting to leave behind the on-site support of your baby's medical team.
 Keep in mind that as you spend more time with your baby, you'll better understand how to meet his or her needs and your relationship will grow stronger.

-Before you leave the hospital, consider taking a course in infant CPR.
-Make sure you're comfortable caring for your baby, especially if you'll need to use special monitors at home or give your baby supplemental oxygen or other treatments.
-Ask questions about your baby's care.
+- Understand your baby's needs.
+Make sure you know how to administer medications, use monitors at home or give your baby supplemental oxygen or other treatments.
 Schedule follow-up visits with your baby's doctor, and find out whom to call if you have concerns in the meantime.

 To measure your premature baby's development, use his or her corrected age — your baby's age in weeks minus the number of weeks he or she was premature.
 For example, if your baby was born eight weeks early, at age 6 months your baby's corrected age is 4 months.